It’s very important to understand when you can access your superannuation – even if you don’t need the money right now.

 When Can I Access My Super Tax Free?

-Generally, if you are over age 60, you can access your super tax free.
+Generally, if you aged 60 or over, you can access your super tax free.
 All lump sum withdrawals and pension payments will be received tax free.

-If you are under age 60, the tax on withdrawals will be based on the tax components that make up your balance.
+If you are under age 60 and accessing your super under one of the early access provisions, the tax on withdrawals will be based on the tax components that make up your balance.
 Specifically, your current super balance consists of tax-free and/or taxable components and all withdrawals, either in the form of lump sums or income stream (pension) payments, must be made proportionately from each tax component.

 The portion of the withdrawal that is derived from the tax-free component will be received tax free in all cases and the taxable component will be assessed for tax.